 1904(24th of Elul, 5664): Seventy-eight year old Dr. Hermann Barr who had served as Superintendent of the Hebrew Orphan Asylum in New York for the past 23 years passed away today.
 A native Stadthagen, Germany he worked at the Jacobson Schule before moving to Liverpool where he worked for a Jewish congregation for 10 years.
 He moved to the United States in 1867 where he lived in Washington and New Orleans before moving to New York, where in addition to his other work he wrote for The American Hebrew and wrote a three volume Bible history for children.

 1905: In Charleston, SC, Rabbi Simenhoff officiated at the wedding of May Lins and Jake Sharnoff.

-1908: Birthdate of Edward Dmytryk.
-An American film director and one of the "Hollywood Ten, he passed away in 1999 at the age of 90.
-Dmytryk was not Jewish but he directed "Crossfire" in 1947, one of the first films to deal with anti-Semitism.
+1908: Birthdate of Edward Dmytryk an American film director, one of the "Hollywood Ten who passed away in 1999 at the age of 90 who was not Jewish but who directed "Crossfire" in 1947, one of the first films to deal with anti-Semitism.
 He directed "The Young Lions” which is listed by some as one the Top Fifty Jewish Movies of the 20th Century.
 And he directed "The Cain Mutiny" which was written by Herman Wouk.
 Because of his foreign sounding name, his association with Communists and these and other films, he is erroneously listed by several anti-Semitic websites as being Jewish or part of the Jewish Conspiracy

 1912: Birthdate of Alexander Liberman, the Kiev native who escaped the effects of the Russian Revolution to pursue a career in photography and fashion that led to him being the real power at Conde Nast Publications.
 (As reported by Deirdre Carmody)